nerobot/ESP8266-Thermostat/README.md

 ## Current Status

 * Temperature Sensor Code and circuit work
-* Openhab only setup for one temperature sensing board
+* Openhab setup for two temperature sensing boards
 * Thermostat control not setup

 The project comes in 3 folders: